sealingtech/scan-automation/README.md

 notes:
     - The playbook starts with updating "scap-security-guide" using yum.

     - Adjust the playbooks with the correct path to the roles is cloning on another instance

     - Ensure ssh keys are shared to correct hosts defined in the inventory file.

 To Do's:
-    - implement tags for bypass the yum update scap-security-guide if needed
+    - implement tags for bypass the yum update scap-security-guide if needed.

     - streamline vars and incorperate host/group vars for better structure.

     - import rmf baseline files (playbook) to stig and scan all at once.